As a personal trainer, I encounter many women who ask how to get toned without bulking up.

 This means that you need to achieve two things: low body fat AND muscle growth.

 Whoa, whoa, whoa, but I thought we just said I don’t want muscle growth.

 Well, to have muscle toning and definition, you need to have some muscle growth.
 But yes, we’re not going for body builder-type growth here.

 So let’s talk about these two things a little more.

 Muscles don’t show through if they’re covered by a layer of fat.
 So for most people to look toned, they need to have a low body fat percentage.

 If you think that you may need to lose a little body fat, the best thing to do is decrease your calories.
-Even more so than exercise, achieving a calorie deficit is the BEST way to get rid of extra body fat.
+Even more so than exercise, achieving a calorie deficit with nutrition is the BEST way to get rid of extra body fat.